ajdelossantos/Abstract/README.md

 * Secure sign in and sign up provided by BCrypt password encryption.
 Session tokens persist to keep users signed in at will
-* A clean, simple interface exphasizes the author/reader relationship and offer a focused and clear writing/reading experience
+* A clean, simple interface emphasizes the author/reader relationship and offer a focused and clear writing/reading experience
 * _Stories come first_
   * Users may view (index/feed and show), create, edit, and delete stories